Bidishabiswas1704/recomend_movie/README.md

 - Genre

 **Working Mechanism:**
-- Content-Based Recommendation focuses on intrinsic movie features, such as genres.
+- Content-Based Recommendation focuses on intrinsic movie features, such as Movie Cast,Director and genres.
-- Understand your preferences through the genres you enjoy.
+- Understand your preferences through the genres, favourtive cast and the director you enjoy.
 - Predict and suggest movies with similar content, adding a layer of personalization based on thematic elements.